robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 Each of the 4 panels in the UI are referred to by the names shown in the diagram above.
 In the rest of this tutorial, we'll basically be defining what will be displayed in each of the panels.

+## How It All Works

-But first, let's do a step-by-step study into the logic you pasted into the *app.js* file and how and why the UI appeared.
+But first, let's do a step-by-step study into the logic you pasted into the *app.js* file and discover how and why the UI appeared.

 - the process is kicked off by the *index.html* file which is what you actually asked the browser to load